-Level of Concern Active Assailant - Per the Department of Homeland Security (DHS) the definition of an Active Assailant is "an individual actively engaged in killing or attempting to kill people in a confined and populated area," noting that, "in most cases, active shooters use firearm(s) and there is generally no pattern or method to their selection of victims."
-Somew hat Concer ned

-Which of these do you think will affect your community?
+Active Assailant - Per the Department of Homeland Security (DH) actively engaged in killing or attempting to kill people in a confine shooters use firearm(s) and there is generally no pattern or method d and populated area," noting that, "in most cases, active Level of Concern Somew hat Concer ned Q6 Which of these do you think will affect your community?
 (Please check all that apply.)

-Climate Change, Severe Weather , Winter Storms, Flooding , Drought & Wildfire

-Are you worried about any other hazards/emergencies?
+Climate Change, Severe Weather , Winter Storms, Flooding , Drought & Wildfire Q7 Are you worried about any other hazards/emergencies?
 Q8 Please indicate the group(s), if it is listed, or describe it in the box below.
-Age Group

-Q9 Climate Change,

-Based on the group(s) you have selected, please select which hazard events you feel may affect those the most?
+Age Group Q9 Based on the group(s) you have selected, please select which hazard events you feel may affect those the most?
 (Multiple options may be chosen.)
-Flooding ,

-Winter Storms ,

-Severe Weather ,

-Drought & Wildfire,

-Pandemic & Emerging Infectious Disease
+Climate Change, Flooding , Winter Storms , Severe Weather , Drought & Wildfire, Pandemic & Emerging Infectious Disease